dijasila/GPAW/doc/devel/workshop.rst

 * Hands on: Write new documentation/tutorials --- continued

-* Presentations of today's work
+* Approximately 14:00: Presentations of today's work and wrap up